Ureinung

-Ureinung is a 2013 Indian Meitei language film directed by Pilu Heigrujam and produced by Bandana Maisnam and Ilu, under the banner of Bandana films.
+Ureinung is a 2013 Manipuri film directed by Pilu Heigrujam and produced by Bandana Maisnam and Ilu, under the banner of Bandana films.
 It stars Sonia Samjetsabam as the titular protagonist with Leishangthem Rahul in the lead roles.
-The film was released at Bhagyachandra Open Air Theatre (BOAT) in 2013.
+The film was released at Manipur Film Development Corporation (MFDC) on 30 October 2013 and at Bhagyachandra Open Air Theatre (BOAT) on 6 November 2013.

 Ureinung is based on the music video of the same title, which stars Nirmal Kangjam and Sonia Samjetsabam.
-In the film, Nirmal Kangjam is replaced by Leishangthem Rahul and Sonia Hijam by Chitra Pangabam.
+In the film, Nirmal Kangjam is replaced by Leishangthem Rahul and Sonia Hijam by Chitra Pangambam.